FASP-QAT/qat-documentation/README.md

 You can read the documentation at [https://timler.github.io/fasp-documentation/](https://timler.github.io/fasp-documentation/).

-The documentation is organized into:
+The documentation is organized into sections:
-- User guides
-- Technical references
-- API documentation
-- Tutorials

 ### Sections